SmartBear/swaggerhub-cli/README.md

 USAGE
   $ swaggerhub configure

+OPTIONS
+  -h, --help  show CLI help

 DESCRIPTION
-  Enter the SwaggerHub URL - default is https://api.swaggerhub.com Customers with on-premise installations need to point this to their on-premise API, which is http(s)://{swaggerhub-host}/v1 Enter the API Key - this can be retrieved from https://app.swaggerhub.com/settings/apiKey You can set these as environment variables: SWAGGERHUB_URL, SWAGGERHUB_API_KEY.
+  Enter the SwaggerHub URL - default is https://api.swaggerhub.com Customers with on-premise installations need to point this to their on-premise API, which is http(s)://{swaggerhub-host}/v1
+  Enter the API Key - this can be retrieved from https://app.swaggerhub.com/settings/apiKey You can set these as environment variables: SWAGGERHUB_URL, SWAGGERHUB_API_KEY.
 These take priority over config settings.